Flag of Greece

 With the bloody garments

-you stole away secretly,
+you secretly stole away,

-to search in the foreign land
+to seek in a foreign land

 other hands full of strength.

-Lonely you went your way,
+Alone you went your way,

-lonely you returned,
+Lonely you returned,

-when trouble knocks at them.
+When need knocks at them.

-Soon with thy foot
+Soon you'll step with your foot

-Which reminds thee of glory.
+That reminds you of the glory.

-Humbly bends to the ground
+Humbly bending to the ground

-like the poor who begs there,
+like the poor man who begs,

-to whom life is a burden.
+To whom life is a burden.

-every child of you with strength,
+every child of yours with strength,

-and in restless effort
+And in restless effort

-strives for victory it or death.
+Strives for victory or death.

 of the Hellenes resurrected,